 - Physical Activity: Staying active for at least half an hour, five days per week, greatly reduces the risk of developing Type 2 diabetes.
 Exercise is also good for weight loss.

 - Healthy Eating: Eating foods and drinking liquids that are low in calories, fat, and sugar can help prevent Type 2 diabetes, and contributes toward maintaining a healthy weight.

-- Medication: Additionally, a doctor may prescribe a medication like Invokana or another SGLT2 inhibitor to be combined with insulin treatment and/or healthy lifestyle choices.
-Invokana reduces blood sugar by blocking glucose from being reabsorbed into the blood.
-The effectiveness of the drug comes at a price, however, as the side effects of Invokana can be just as bad as the symptoms it is intended to treat.
+- Medication: Additionally, a doctor may prescribe an SGLT2 inhibitor to be combined with insulin treatment and/or healthy lifestyle choices.
+These drugs can reduce blood sugar by blocking glucose from being reabsorbed into the blood.
+The effectiveness of the drug comes at a price, however, as the side effects can be just as bad as the symptoms it is intended to treat.